 Statistics also say that the accessible tourism market, although under-served, will account for 25% of total tourism spending by 2020.
 Looking forward to just a few years, the proportion of people with disabilities will only continue to rise, given the general aging of the population.
 The retiring Baby Boomer generation in western countries, in particular, will have a significant impact on the tourism market: they will control 50 percent of total tourism spending, 40 percent of them will have some form of disability, and by 2020, 25 percent of total worldwide tourism spending will be by travelers with a disability (McKinsey, 2007).

 The market for accessible tourism is large and continues to grow.
 With the growing life expectancy worldwide, the tourism industry will get more seniors/ elderly travelers with less mobility.
 By promoting inclusive tourism, Nepal can attract such travelers in significant numbers.

 This is an untapped market for Nepal with proper infrastructure and information.
-Nepal has the full potential to boost numbers as well as revenue from this market.
-To tap this market, the focus should be placed on making sure that the tourism industry realizes the potential and works to facilitate tourism in Nepal more accessible.
+Nepal has the full potential to boost numbers and revenue from this market.
+To tap this market, the focus should be placed on ensuring that the tourism industry realizes the potential and works to make tourism in Nepal more accessible.
 Therefore a little investment in infrastructure modification is of utmost importance here.
-Hotels and roads should be encouraged to construct curbs to make movement in them more accessible.
+Hotels and roads should be encouraged to construct curbs to make their movement more accessible.
 Similarly, the construction of curbs should also be promoted and encouraged in parks, museums, and roads in tourist areas to facilitate accessible tourism.
 Accessible toilets are also essential in tourist areas and accommodation places.